 Desai encouraged the participants to imagine what it would be like to change their identity.
 They experimented with costume, disguise, facial and bodily expression and recorded their transformations through photography.
 Using pastel and paint, they made patterns and decorative detail on some of the photographs to add a further layer to the new identities they were creating.
+Support was given for people dealing with mental health issues and the project developed well being and confidence.
 The results are a range of self portraits that offer an intriguing, playful and visually dynamic representation of Harrow’s diverse community.

 Other project partners included Arts Culture Harrow which runs Harrow Museum and Harrow Arts Centre.
 They worked with Harrow Asian Archive to invite community groups to take part in two of Poulomi’s workshops.

 The exhibition and workshops at Fovea Gallery were funded by Usurp, Arts Council of England, and Awards for All.